zozores/hugo-moddedbear/README.md

   # have the theme simply not show any link
   hideUntranslated = false

+  # (EXPERIMENTAL) This theme is capable of dynamically generating social cards
+  # for posts that don't have `images` defined in their front matter.
+By setting
+  # `generateSocialCard` to false, you can prevent this behavior.
+For more
+  # information about images, see https://gohugo.io/functions/images/
+  generateSocialCard = true

+  # Social media.
+Delete any item you aren't using to make sure it won't show up
+  # in your website's metadata.
+  [social]
-  # Your email, added to the navbar so readers can reply to your posts
+    email = "me@example.com" # Added to the navbar so readers can reply to posts twitter = "example" # Twitter handle (without '@') facebook_admin = "0000000000" # Facebook Page Admin ID
-  email = "me@example.com"
 ```

 ## Contributing